 Every family has their own traditions at this time and each ritual is as valuable and personal to them and their children as it is to others.
 For those who would like to celebrate an alternative Christmas this year, please read some of these popular alternatives:

 If you would like to plan an alternative but don’t want to miss out on dinner with your loved ones, try something different.
-Planning an alternative meal at home or why not splash out in the many hotels that are now open and serving dinner Christmas day around Ireland.
+Plan an alternative meal at home or why not splash out in the many hotels that are now open and serving Christmas dinner on the day around Ireland.

 Easier said than done, especially with older kids.
 In this holiday season if you wish not to engage with the consumerism of the shopping holiday an alternative is to make and create your own style gifts.
 Small kids can enjoy making crafts and can bake treats at home to give to friends.
 Check out our baking section for more ideas.